Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 $ make analyze
 ```

 The Graph view displays connectivity of the AI Engine graph, which for this example, is displayed in Figure 8.
-This simple example shows the kernel, ping pong buffers on input and output ports, and three buffers for holding intermediate results.
+This simple example shows the kernel, ping pong buffers on input and output ports, and two buffers for holding intermediate results.

 ![figure8](images/va_graph.png)